Skip to main content

 # Simple task, simple prompt

 The third common trap is hardcoding context that should be a parameter.
 If your summarization prompt says "summarize in 3 sentences," that number should be a variable.
 Every fixed value in a prompt is a future refactoring task when requirements change.
+For enforcing consistent output shapes beyond plain text, see Structured Output from LLMs.

 Frequently Asked Questions